StewartLynch/CTPicker_SwiftUI/README.md

 noSort: true
 ```

-this must be added after the `items` parameter and before the `saveUpdates` parameter or either of the following two.
+this must be added after the `saveUpdates` parameter  if you have one.
+If not, it follows the `items` parameter.

 ##### Custom Colors

-You can change the color of the top buttonbar of the CTPickerView and the tint of the buttons.
-You can change one or the other.
+You can change the color of the top buttonbar of the `CTPickerView` and the tint of the buttons.
+You can change one or both.

 The easiest way to do this is to create an instance of `CTPColors`at the top of your struct, including one or both of the two properties which are UIColor.
 For example: